lej333/LinkLy/README.md

 - Depencency Injection
 - Repository pattern
 - SQL Server

+### Configurations
+You need to change the following configuration settings in appconfig.json (make a copy of appconfig.example.json).
+``

 ### Features in the current version (v1.0 - Augustus 2020)
 - Links manager